zfergus/seam-erasure/README.md

 ## Overview

-Seams of a textures often produce errors when bi-linearly interpolated.
+Seams of textures often produce errors when bi-linearly interpolated.
 This results in a visible seam line or other undesired artifacts.
 The goal of this project is to devise a numerical solution to this problem by minimizing the energy/error between edge pairs.

 This repository contains a release candidate for the development version found [here](http://github.com/zfergus/seam-erasure-dev).
-See the Seam-Erasure-Dev repository for the latest and expiermental developments.
+See the Seam-Erasure-Dev repository for the latest and experimental developments.

 <img src = "static/img/teaser.png" width="100%">